Online Learning Resources for Families

-We offer a variety of seasonally appropriate field trips for preschool and kindergarten groups.
-Field trips last 90 minutes and include an introduction, a garden exploration and a related craft project.
+We currently offer a variety of seasonally appropriate field trips for preschool through 2nd grade.
+Field trips last 60-90 minutes depending on age level and include an introduction, a garden exploration and a related craft project.
 Cost is $10/child.
 Email email@example.com to schedule your visit.

 You are welcome to visit the garden for free, self-guided tours during regular hours of operation.
 Space is first-come, first-served and parking is limited.
 We appreciate prior notice for groups of 10 or more.